masonarmand/illuscribe/README.md

 # illuscribe
 Present slideshows from plaintext files.
 Illuscribe is a simple program written in C using the Xlib and stb_image libraries.
 It parses plaintext files and renders them as presentations.
-Here is an example of a slideshow (with only one slide):
+Here is an example of a slideshow with two slides (a title slide, and the slide in the image above):
 ```
 template: "default"
     box: "title", stack-vertical, align-center
     box: "content", stack-horizontal, align-left
+end

+template: "split-image"
+    box: "title", stack-vertical, align-center
+    box: "content-left", stack-horizontal, align-left
+    box: "content-right", stack-horizontal, align-center
 end

 slide: "opening-slide"